phyziyx/steam2pcgw/README.md

 Well, it's certainly up to you to decide whether you want to use it or not, and no one will force you to use it, but there are good reasons why you should, even if for certain templates:

-- Games with massive DLCs, such as ETS2/ATS/Cities Skylines to name a few.
+- Games with massive DLCs, such as The Sims/Euro Truck Simulator 2/American Truck Simulator/Cities Skylines to name a few.
 - Parses most system requirements FLAWLESSLY!
 - Fills in most of the information available from the API which you may copy-paste and modify as you go!
 - Makes it harder to not skip something while filling in the information.

 ## Version

-v0.0.73
+v0.0.74 Release Candidate 4

 ## How To